Top 10 Advantages and Disadvantages of Homework Explained

 Good homework needs teamwork.
 Teachers, parents, and students must work together.
 So what can teachers do?

 First, they can adjust tasks to match student needs.
-Nearly three out of four teachers personalize homework.
-This helps students who need extra support or more time to understand things.
+Nearly three out of four teachers personalise homework, which helps students who need extra support or more time to understand.

-Parents also have an important job.
-But they don’t need to do the homework.
+Parents also have important jobs, but they don’t need to do the homework.
 Instead, they can check in: “Need help?” or “Want to take a break?”
 Simple support like that reduces stress and shows care.

-Even small things help.
-Like turning off TV, or setting a quiet space.
+Even small things help, like turning off the TV or setting a quiet space.
 These changes build stronger time management skills and better focus.

 In the end, the goal is not more homework but meaningful homework.
 That’s how we can stop homework burnout and make learning joyful again.